ESMValGroup/ESMValTool/.github/PULL_REQUEST_TEMPLATE/mod_recipe.md

 ---

+Before you start, read [contributing.md](https://github.com/ESMValGroup/ESMValTool/blob/version2_development/CONTRIBUTING.md) and the [guide for diagnostic developers](https://esmvaltool.readthedocs.io/en/latest/esmvaldiag/index.html).

-Please discuss your idea for modifications to a diagnostic or recipe with the development team and the author of the diagnostic before getting started, to avoid disappointment later.
-The best way to do this is to open an issue on GitHub.
-This is also a good way to get help.
+Please discuss your idea for a new diagnostic or recipe with the development team and the original author before getting started, to avoid disappointment later.
+The way to do this is to open an issue on GitHub.
 Note: The author of a recipe can be found in the documentation section of the recipe.
 Contact information of the author can then be found in esmvaltool/config-references.yml

 ---

-**Acceptance Criteria**

-* All tests must pass (see the CI tests at the bottom of the discussion and click on "Details" to see why a test fails

----

 **Tasks**

+- [ ] Create an issue to explain what you are going to do (and add the link at the bottom)
 - [ ] Make your changes to the recipe and/or diagnostic script
-- [ ] Add any additional dependencies needed for the diagnostic script to setup.py (before adding dependencies, make sure there is no other way by discussing it with the core development team)
-- [ ] Change the documentation for the recipe
+- [ ] Update the documentation for the recipe
+- [ ] Make sure your code is composed of functions of no more than 50 lines and uses meaningful names for variables
+- [ ] Make sure the Circle/CI tests pass
+- [ ] Preferably the Codacy code quality test should pass, however a few remaining hard to solve Codacy issues are still acceptable
+- [ ] Please use `yamllint` to check that your YAML files do not contain mistakes

 ---